 It was quiet in the lonely room.

 Arthur checked up on Clark’s story, but he couldn’t find anything to contradict it.
 He went back to Paris to see Ariadne; she cried when she saw him, and then yelled at him for making her cry twice, and repeated how she hated to cry.
-Arthur got drunk for the first time in his life, and threw up twice in Ariadne’s ancient claw footed bathtub.
+Arthur got drunk for the first time in his new life, and threw up twice in Ariadne’s ancient claw footed bathtub.

 He went back to LA and slept in the spare bedroom at the Cobb’s for three days straight.
 He woke on the third day with the strange feeling that he’d never be able to sleep naturally again.
 Mal brought him soup like the fog hanging around him was a winter cold and he ate the soup and then dropped the bowl out the window watching it break to white sharp pieces when it hit the ground, beautiful like slivers of crystallised milk.